Ethnic minorities in Georgia (country): Historical background

 Georgia's ethnic composition varied from one historical epoch to another and this happened as the result of certain economic, political or social factors.
 Georgian academic Vakhtang Jaoshvili identified four major stages in the history of Georgia that influenced the ethnic composition of Georgia: from medieval times to the late 18th century; from the 19th century to the 1921 Soviet invasion of Georgia; from 1921 to the collapse of the USSR; and present days, starting with the Georgian declaration of independence.

 As Georgia during medieval times remained the victim of military aggression coming from its neighbors, its territories near the borders were often abandoned by Georgians, and the vacated areas were occupied by other ethnic groups.
-In the 15th century Muslims populations moved to the Kvemo Kartli province.
+In the 15th century Muslim populations moved to the Kvemo Kartli province.
 In this era, Ossetians also moved from Northern Caucasus, settling in Georgia.
 By the early 19th century Georgians made up only four-fifths of the total population.

-In the beginning of the 19th century a big influx of foreign populations were deliberately settled in Georgia.
+In the beginning of the 19th century Georgia saw big influx of foreign populations which were deliberately settled in Georgia.
 In 1832 Georgians were 75.9 percent of total population in comparison to the 79,4 percent in 1800.
-This was determined by the Russian Empire establishing its rule over Georgia, replacing the Georgians populations near the borders with other ethnic groups because of economical or military interests.
+This policy was started by the Russian Empire after establishing its rule over Georgia, replacing the Georgians populations near the borders with other ethnic groups because of economical or military interests.
 In the beginning of the 19th century Russia forced Muslim Georgians to move from Samtskhe-Javakheti to the Ottoman Empire, replacing them with Armenians who were encouraged by Russia to leave Iran and Turkey through the 1828 Treaty of Turkmenchay and the 1829 Treaty of Adrianople as signed respectively with the two.
-In 1830 the number of Armenians settlers reached 35,000.
+In 1830 the number of Armenian settlers reached 35,000.
 By 1830 18 Greek settlements appeared in Georgia as well.
 In addition Georgia also remained a potential place of residence for Russian demoralized soldiers and religious sects like Dukhobors.
 During World War I Kurds and Assyrians also settled in Georgia.

-Under Soviet rule Georgia received a massive influx of immigrants, especially Ukrainians, Russians, Ossetians and Armenians.
+Under Soviet rule Georgia initially received a massive influx of immigrants, especially Ukrainians, Russians, Ossetians and Armenians.
 In addition, the increase of the birth rate among Jews, Azerbaijanis or other ethnic groups led to a significant decrease in ethnic Georgians and by 1939, for the first time in the history of Georgia, Georgians were less than two-thirds of the whole population.
-This decrease was contrasted by the emigration of Georgians, many of whom not ethnically Georgians, after the end of World War II.
+After the World War II, the immigration decreased, and starting from 1957, the number of non-Georgian emigrants increased in comparison to the number of immigrants.
 By 1979 the share of Georgians was 62.1 percent in urban areas and 75.7 percent in rural areas.

-The collapse of the Soviet Union had a similar effect, causing emigration from Georgia, especially from war zones in Abkhazia and South Ossetia.
+These tendencies continued after collapse of the Soviet Union, with emigration from Georgia, especially from war zones in Abkhazia and South Ossetia.
 Thus, ethnic minorities in 1989 constituted 30 percent of total population, and by 2002 this number had dropped to 16 percent.